MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-record-purchase-price-discount-payment-agreements.md

 7. In the **Discount %** field, enter the invoice discount as a percentage of the invoice amount.
 8. Repeat steps 5 through 7 for each currency that the vendor will receive a different invoice discount for.

 The invoice discount is now set up and assigned to the vendor in question.
 When you select the vendor code in the **Invoice Disc.
-Code** field on other vendor cards, the same invoice discount is assigned to those vendor.
+Code** field on other vendor cards, the same invoice discount is assigned to those vendors.

 ## <a name="to-choose-a-principle-for-posting-purchase-discounts"></a>To choose a principle for posting purchase discounts

 When you post a purchase invoice that includes one or more discounts, you can choose between two principles for posting discount amounts.
 You can post discounts separately or you can subtract discounts from invoice discounts.

 Before you can do this, you must have already set up the necessary accounts for posting discount amounts in the chart of accounts.
 You must also check that you have entered the correct account numbers in the general posting setup in the **Purch.
 Line Disc.
 Account** and **Purch.
 Inv.
 Disc.
 Account** fields.